-How good it would be if a part of the food you eat comes from your garden.
-But what if you don’t have a garden, a yard to grow food.
+How good would it be if a part of the food you eat comes from your garden?
+But what if you don’t have a garden–a backyard to grow food.
 Not enough space even to start a container garden?
 People living in cities have this problem.

 BUT, still, this can’t stop you.
-You can create a salad bowl garden, and for this, you just need a tiny space that receives some sun.
-Possibly a small balcony, windowsill or any other open space.
+You can create a salad bowl garden, and for this, you just need a tiny little space that receives some sun.
+Possibly a small balcony, windowsill, or any other open space.

 Pick a Pot

-Buy a pot that is wide, like a bowl, or you can look for rectangular window boxes as they serve the same purpose.
-You can find a plastic pot easily, as it’s lightweight you can move it conveniently.
-Pot has to be at least 6-8 inches deep as you’re growing greens and a few herbs and these plants can be grown in shallow pots.
+Buy a wide pot, like a big bowl, or you can look for rectangular window boxes as they serve the same purpose.
+You can find a plastic pot easily; as it’s lightweight, you can move it conveniently.
+Pot has to be as wide as you want but at least 6-8 inches deep as you’re growing greens and a few herbs, and these plants can be grown in shallow pots.

 Plants to Grow